1. Purpose of policy

 Staff are defined as individuals who hold an active employment contract with the university and are present in the University’s Human Resources and Payroll System.
 Note: for the purpose of provisioning an individual who has recently had an active employment contract may also be considered as a staff member for a brief period after this contract has lapsed.

-A Student is defined as an individual who is currently enrolled in a program at USC.
-However, where explicitly stated, student may include an applicant to USC, a student on a leave of absence, or a former student (alumni) who has completed their program and are present in the University’s Student Information System.
+A Student is defined as an individual who is currently enrolled in a program at UniSC.
+However, where explicitly stated, student may include an applicant to the University, a student on a leave of absence, or a former student (alumni) who has completed their program and are present in the University’s Student Information System.

 An Affiliate is defined as an individual who has a bonafide relationship with the University for which approval has been gained to offer access to various ICT resources.